WillardFord/wf-align-CSE185/README.md

 # wf-align (CSE185 Project Demo)

-(Work in progress!)

 This is a demonstration project for CSE185.
 It implements a smaller, simpler version of bwa-backtrack.
 See the [BWA](https://bio-bwa.sourceforge.net) page for more details.
+For the materials that I actually turned in summarizing this project, refer to the final-project-files directory.

 # Install instructions